Code of Conduct

 - Contact and Trust Committee

-A primary goal of Rails Girls Summer of Code is to be inclusive to the all of our part-takers - participants, coaches, mentors, supervisors and everyone in the organizing team, with the most varied and diverse backgrounds possible.
+A primary goal of Rails Girls Summer of Code is to be inclusive to all of our part-takers — participants, coaches, mentors, sponsors, supervisors and everyone in the organizing team, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

 We invite all those who participate in Rails Girls Summer of Code to help us create safe and positive experiences for everyone.

 A supplemental goal of this Code of Conduct is to increase an open and welcoming environment by encouraging community participants to recognize and strengthen the relationships between our actions and their effects on our community.

 Communities mirror the societies in which they exist and positive action is essential to counteract the many forms of inequality and abuses of power that exist in society.

 - Participate in a supporting and active way.
 In doing so, you contribute to the health and longevity of this community.

 - Exercise consideration and respect in your speech and actions.

 - Attempt collaboration before conflict.